Chart Color Schemes

 Population growth drivers in Willetton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Willetton's population is approximately 21,330 as of November 2025.
-This figure represents an increase of 2,068 people (10.7%) since the 2021 Census, which recorded a population of 19,262.
-The change is inferred from the estimated resident population of 21,179 in June 2024 and an additional 42 validated new addresses since the Census date.
-This results in a population density ratio of 2,440 persons per square kilometer, placing Willetton in the upper quartile relative to national locations assessed by AreaSearch.
-Willetton's growth rate of 10.7% since the 2021 census exceeds the national average of 8.9%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 91.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Willetton's population is around 21,724 as of Feb 2026.
+This reflects an increase of 2,462 people (12.8%) since the 2021 Census, which reported a population of 19,262 people.
+The change is inferred from the estimated resident population of 21,179 from the ABS as of June 2024 and an additional 47 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,485 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Willetton's 12.8% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 91.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for national areas.
-Willetton is expected to increase by 3,261 persons to 2041, reflecting a total increase of 14.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above-median population growth relative to national areas is projected, with the area expected to increase by 3,261 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 12.5% in total over the 17 years.

 Frequently Asked Questions - Population